 Pharaoh is in fact (and this is rare in Tanach) a tragic figure like Lady Macbeth, or like Captain Ahab in Melville’s Moby Dick, trapped in an obsession which may have had rational beginnings, right or wrong, but which has taken hold of him, bringing not only him but those around him to their ruin.
-This is signaled, simply but deftly, early in next week’s sedra when Pharaoh’s own advisors say to him: “Let the people go so that they may worship the Lord their God.
-Do you not yet realize that Egypt is ruined?”
-(10: 7).
+This is signalled, simply but deftly, early in next week’s sedra when Pharaoh’s own advisors say to him: “Let the people go so that they may worship the Lord their God.
+Do you not yet realise that Egypt is ruined?”
+(Ex.
+10:7).
 But Pharaoh has left rationality behind.
 He can no longer hear them.

 Compare the Torah’s treatment of freewill with that of the great philosophical or scientific theories.
 For these other systems, freedom is almost invariably an either/or: either we are always free or we never are.
 Some systems assert the first.
 Many – those who believe in social, economic or genetic determinism, or historical inevitability – claim the second.
 Both are too crude to portray the inner life as it really is.